cp-algorithms/cp-algorithms/src/data_structures/treap.md

 }
 ```

-##Supporting of the size of trees
+##Supporting of the size of subtrees

 To extend the functionality of the Cartesian tree, it is often necessary for each node to store the number of nodes in its subtree - field `int cnt` in the item structure.
 For example, K-th largest element of tree can easily be found for O (log N), or, conversely, for the same asymptotic behavior item number can be found in the sorted list (the implementation of these operations will not be differ from their realization for conventional binary search tree).

-When a tree changes (add or remove items, etc.), _cnt_ should be also updated accordingly for peaks.
-For that purposes we should create two functions - `cnt ()` - it will return the current value of _cnt_, or 0 if the node does not exist, and `upd_cnt ()`  - it will update the value _cnt_ for this summit, with the condition - for her sons, L and R, the `cnt` has correctly updated.
+When a tree changes (add or remove items, etc.), _cnt_ should be also updated accordingly for vertices.
+For that purposes we should create two functions - `cnt ()` - it will return the current value of _cnt_, or 0 if the node does not exist, and `upd_cnt ()`  - it will update the value _cnt_ for this vertex, with the condition - for her sons, L and R, the `cnt` has correctly updated.
 Then, of course, enough to add calls of `upd_cnt ()` to the end of each functions - insert, erase, split, merge - to keep the correct value of _cnt_.

 ```
 int cnt (pitem t) {